HMS Hermione (74): Fate

 While under Captain G.N.
-Oliver, DSO, RN, Hermione was part of the Force A group which escorted convoy MW-11, a supply convoy under Rear Admiral Philip Vian from Alexandria to Malta in Operation Vigorous.
+Oliver, DSO, RN, Hermione was part of the Force A group which escorted supply convoy MW-11, under Rear Admiral Philip Vian, from Alexandria to Malta in Operation Vigorous.
 On the 14th and 15 June 1942, the Hermione expended most of her ammunition while defending the ships against heavy air attacks and had to return to Alexandria, escorted by HMS Aldenham, HMS Beaufort, and HMS Exmoor.

-At 23:20 hours on 15 June, U-205 spotted a group of warships north of Sollum and attacked two destroyers with one G7e torpedo each at 23:38 and 23:40 hours, but missed both.
+At 23:20 hours on 15 June, U-205 (under Kapitänleutnant Franz-Georg Reschke) spotted a group of warships north of Sollum and attacked two destroyers with one G7e torpedo each at 23:38 and 23:40 hours, but missed both.
 Only then did U-205 recognize one of the shadows as a cruiser and fired a spread of three torpedoes at 00:19 hours, hitting Hermione on the starboard side.
 The ship immediately settled by the stern with a list of 22° before ultimately capsizing, remaining afloat for 21 minutes before sinking.
-Eight officers and 80 ratings were lost.
+Eight officers and 80 ratings were lost, including the ship's cat.
 The survivors were picked up by the escorting destroyers and were landed at Alexandria.